-During the 2023-2024 year, VDOE will fund the following efforts to specifically support publicly-funded child care centers and family day home providers to meet VQB5 legislative requirements and quality expectations.
+During the 2024-2025 year, VDOE will fund the following efforts to specifically support publicly-funded child care centers and family day home providers to meet VQB5 legislative requirements and quality expectations.

-- Ready Regions Additional funding is provided to each Ready Region to engage and support family day home providers in each region. - VDOE Sponsored Online CLASS Trainings CLASS Observation training for program leaders and other local observers who specifically work at or conduct observations in child care centers and family day homes. - Virginia Infant & Toddler Network Training and Technical Assistance for publicly-funded child care centers and family day homes who serve children ages 0-3. - STREAMin3 Free/Low-cost curriculum materials and professional development for publicly-funded programs, prioritizing child care centers and family day home providers who are not using an approved curriculum. - RecognizeB5 Virginia's innovative early childhood educator incentive program that is limited to child care and family day home educators as described below.
+- Ready Regions Additional funding is provided to each Ready Region to engage and support family day home providers in each region. - VDOE-Sponsored Online CLASS Trainings CLASS Observation training for program leaders and other local observers who specifically work at or conduct observations in child care centers and family day homes. - Virginia Infant & Toddler Network Training and Technical Assistance for publicly-funded child care centers and family day homes who serve children ages 0-3. - STREAMin3 Free/Low-cost curriculum materials and professional development for publicly-funded programs, prioritizing child care centers and family day home providers who are not using an approved curriculum. - RecognizeB5 Virginia's innovative early childhood educator incentive program that is limited to child care and family day home educators as described below.

-7.6 RECOGNIZEB5 - FINANCIAL RECOGNITION FOR VIRGINIA'S EARLY CHILDHOOD CHILD CARE AND FAMILY DAY HOME EDUCATORS
+7.6 RECOGNIZEB5 - FINANCIAL RECOGNITION FOR VIRGINIA'S EARLY CHILDHOOD CHILD CARE AND FAMILY DAY HOME EDUCATORS comparable settings.
+The program is open to both lead and assistant teachers working in publicly-funded child care and family day home sites that are participating in VQB5.

 Since 2019, Virginia has been providing financial incentives to eligible early childhood educators participating in the Preschool Development Grant and VQB5 through RecognizeB5.
-RecognizeB5 provides a financial incentive of up to \$3,000 to eligible teachers, with the goal of reducing teacher turnover in child care and family day homes, where wages are significantly lower than comparable settings.
-The program is open to both lead and assistant teachers working in publicly-funded child care and family day home sites that are participating in VQB5.
+RecognizeB5 provides a financial incentive to eligible teachers, with the goal of reducing teacher turnover in child care and family day homes, where wages are significantly lower than